SinaKarimi7/snapp-python/readme.md

 ```

 > [!IMPORTANT]
-> This command require administrative priviledge
+> This command require administrative privileges

 ### How install Ubuntu